dnewcome/jath/README.md

 # About
-Jath is a template language that lets you declaratively parse xml documents into javascript objects using json markup and xpath selectors.
-The idea is to write some json markup that looks like the object that you want to end up with, and then add xpath selectors to tell jath where the data should come from.
+Jath is a template language that lets you declaratively parse XML documents into Javascript objects using JSON markup and XPath selectors.
+The idea is to write some JSON markup that looks like the object that you want to end up with, and then add XPath selectors to tell Jath where the data should come from.

 # Synopsis